welluh/welluh/README.md

 ## Wellu Hietala

-**agile, hyperautomation email template manager & resolver of promises (aka a frontend developer, team lead, freelancer and accessibility buff)**
+**Agile, hyperautomation email template manager.**

-I've been working as a frontend developer nearly a decade.
+Pending promises and working as a frontend developer for nearly a decade.
 I started with small-scale projects with Joomla, Wordpress, Typo3 and good ol' HTML+CSS+JS as a freelance web developer.
 Back in September 2013 I decided to make a career out of my side hustle.

 ***